 You wouldn’t want someone to clip a scene from one of your videos and use it in their own project — you put hours of work into it.
 And even if you would be okay with sharing an epic shot or interview, you would want some form of credit, or even a cut of any revenue it generates.

 Well, the same is true for musicians.
 They’re happy to let other creatives use their songs, but they expect to get credited for the role their art plays in your video’s success.
 And that goes for everyone who could be considered a copyright holder (songwriter, producer, record label, etc.)

 Thankfully, royalty free music makes the whole process easy.
 Instead of tracking down a dozen different copyright holders to negotiate a licensing agreement, you just deal with a single entity.

 We’ll use Soundstripe as an example, since we’re pretty familiar with how we do business.

-If you find the perfect song on Soundstripe’s documentary music playlist, you have two options.
+If you find the perfect song on Soundstripe’s royalty free documentary music playlist, you have two options.
 You can purchase a license to use that song in your project, or you can sign up for a subscription and get unlimited access to our entire music catalog.